 Introduction

-This report is written in response to the questions raised in the report Scientific Review of the Proposal “A Heavy Flavor Tracker for STAR”.
+This report is written in response to the questions raised in the report of the DOE Scientific Review of the Proposal "A Heavy Flavor Tracker for STAR".
+This review took place February 25-26, 2008, and is referred to here as the CD-0 Review.

 In the first part we describe in detail the simulations that have been performed since the submission of the proposal and address all the relevant questions.
 In the second part we perform a first risk analysis of the six specific points laid out in the report from DOE.

 In the Appendix we list the relevant excerpts from the DOE report that we have attempted to answer in this report.